 Laboratory for Applied & Environmental Radiochemistry (LAER) - Located on the Mines Campus, the Laboratory for Applied & Environmental Radiochemistry (LAER) is a multi-user facility well equipped for use and analysis of radioactive materials, especially transranic elements.
 Our emphasis is on understanding the behavior of radionuclides relevant to nuclear energy.
 Capabilities include all forms of radioactive counting, alpha and gamma spectroscopy, UV-visible spectroscopy calorimetry, biochemistry, chemical synthesis, and all types of chemical separations.

 UNIVERSITY OF FLORIDA

-Nuclear Engineering Program 100 Rhines Hall, PO Box 116400 Gainesville, FL 32611 (352) 846-3300 jebaciak @mse.ufl.edu
+Nuclear Engineering Program 100 Rhines Hall, PO Box 116400 Gainesville, FL 32611 (352) 846-3300

-Administrative Contact: James E. Baciak
+Administrative Contact: Andreas Enqvist